Start of Week 4

 - User focused website tryouts

-Keeping in mind the brand identity, the Waiting room team explored the cup sleeve and tea bag designs.
-We reviewed floor plans and possible layouts for the waiting room while putting an emphasis on clear sight lines to important information such as the reception desk and bathrooms.
+Keeping in mind the brand identity, the Waiting room team explored cup sleeve, tea bag and sweet wrapper designs.
+We reviewed floor plans and possible layouts for the waiting room while putting an emphasis on clear sight lines to important information such as the reception desk and toilets.

-The Website team explored ways to connect a user focused experience with an autonomous booking process, giving power to the user but also with a responsible awareness in mind.
+The Website team explored ways to connect a user focused experience with an autonomous booking process, giving power to the user but also with an awareness of responsibility.

-Test team started designing the packaging and instructions as one.
-Alice created clear graphics which clearly instructed the user through the test without needing text to describe the steps.
-Incorporating this into the packaging would allow the doctors to hand the entire kit to the user without the need for verbal instructions,resulting in the user having a more independent and comfortable experience.
+The Test team began designing the packaging and instructions as one.
+Alice created concise graphics which clearly instructed the user through the test process without needing text to describe the steps.
+Incorporating this into the packaging would allow the doctors to hand the entire kit to the user without the need for verbal instructions,resulting in the user having a more independent and dignified experience.

 - Waiting room explorations